tux4kids/tuxmath/doc/README.txt

   to create a "Custom" game.
 At some point the "Custom" settings will be modifiable from within TuxMath.

   1. The program reads and writes the settings to disk in a human-readable fashion, where they can be modified with a text editor.
-The file is created in the user's home directory within a directory called ".tuxmath" and is simply called "options".
-As an example, a user "laura" on a Unix/Linux system would find this at /home/laura/.tuxmath/options.
 The file contains extensive comments describing all settings.
 By editing and saving this file, very extensive control over the program is supported, particularly with respect to generation of math questions.
 There really is no need to use command-line options any more.

+  On Unix/Linux (non-Mac): the file is created in the user's home directory within a directory called ".tuxmath" and is simply called "options".
+As an example, a user "laura" on a Unix/Linux system would find this at /home/laura/.tuxmath/options.

+  On Macs: the file can be found under tuxmath/Contents/Resources.

   On a Windows XP or Windows 2000 system, the config file is called "options.txt" and is located at C:\Documents And Settings\USER\Application Data\TuxMath\options.txt, where USER is the login of the current user.
 Note that 'Application Data' is hidden by default by the operating system.

-  2. Many command-line options are supported (see above).
+  2. Many command-line options are supported (see below).

 Setting Administrative Options